RedHatOfficial/rhsecapi/README.md

-                        making CVE queries (default on this system: 8) -p, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout -E, --pexpire [DAYS]  Set time in days after which paste will be deleted (defaults to '28'; specify '0' to disable expiration;
+                        making CVE queries (default on this system: 8) -p, --pastebin        Send output to Fedora Project Pastebin (paste.fedoraproject.org) and print only URL to stdout --dryrun              Skip CVE retrieval; this option only makes sense in concert with --extract-stdin, for the purpose of quickly getting a printable list of CVE ids from stdin -E, --pexpire [DAYS]  Set time in days after which paste will be deleted (defaults to '28'; specify '0' to disable expiration;
                         DAYS defaults to '1' if option is used but DAYS is